Articles tagged #rust

 Since I write a lot of articles about Rust, I tend to get a lot

-of questions about specific crates: “Amos, what do you think of oauth2-simd
+of questions about specific crates: “Amos, what do you think of oauth2-simd?

-?
+Is it better than openid-sse4?
 I think the latter has a lot of boilerplate.”

 And most of the time, I’m not sure what to responds.
 There’s a lot of crates out there.
 I could probably review one crate a day until I retire!